redhead-p/rp2da2/README.md

 method **read_cv** *(address, cv_num)*

 This initiates reading a CV using Programming on Main in conjunction with RailCom.
 The command is validated and the read request scheduled for action.
 The addressed decoder must be active and the command will be rejected by the command generator class this is not true.

+The CV value will be displayed on the OLED.

 Parameters